Knight112357/ECE-260C-EDA-Lab/README.md

 3. **Learning Potential**
    - Ability to self-learn and explore beyond the course materials
    - Reflections on emerging trends in open-source EDA
-   - Adaptation to real-world chip design challenges with minimal supervision

 ## Project Structure & Submission